Joanneyoung01/Joanneyoung01/README.md

 - JavaScript, Node and React - I have a variety of projects using full-stack capabilities and comfortable tackling efforts solo or working in collaborative groups
 - RESTful APIs - I can build using REST to send and receive requests
-- TDD approach - Makers Academy taught me the importance of honing a test drive approach to test functionality and behaviour first while maintaining high code coverage via unit tests and acceptance tests.
+- TDD approach - Makers academy reinforced the value of using a test drive approach and the importance of thinking behaviour first, while maintaining high code coverage via unit tests and acceptance tests.
 - Object Orientated Programming - Able to write code by breaking the objects into classes and methods/functions.
 - Debugging - I have a calm and rational approach to debugging, by gaining visibility of the bug, and tightening the loop until fixed.
 - Documentation writing - I can write clear and concise documentation for anything I write, allowing for the next developer to understand the code